Mcflurrins/WasteWise/project-documentation.md

 #### Usability and Interface Experience

 Participants said that the interface was easy to use and pick up, and had engaging methods of input.
 According to P5, the way the application picks up on human gestures (thumbs-up) during the scanning process makes input a lot funner.
 Participants also noted that the inventory page had descriptive labels that helped them notice which foods to prioritize in one look (P1).
+This is in line with the good SUS score (mean = 0.85, p = 0.0152).

 #### Practical Usefulness in Everyday Life

 Users noted the prototype offered tangible benefits beyond food organization.
 A participant highlighted sustainable behaviours would help them save more money (P1).
 Users also described a psychological or emotional satisfaction associated with using the system, with one remarking that it “felt generally good for (my) conscience (P4).”
-Despite these advantages, some barriers to adoption were identified: consistent use requires temporal investment and motivation, meaning that the app’s full potential hinges on routine use.
+Some barriers to adoption were also identified: consistent use requires temporal investment and motivation, meaning that the app’s full potential hinges on routine use.
 These are consistent with the results of the NASA-TLX, which showed that the app required higher mental and temporal demand and efforts.

 #### AI Limitations and Suggested Improvements

-In terms of computer vision, issues such as inaccurate object detection and misidentification were noted, prompting suggestions for better model training, improved datasets, and automatic scanning of expiry dates.
+In terms of computer vision, issues such as inaccurate object detection and misidentification were noted (which ties in with our model training results), prompting suggestions for better model training, improved datasets, and automatic scanning of expiry dates.
 Users also requested additional features to enhance practical utility, including displaying nutritional information, offering a more diverse range of recipe suggestions, enabling offline use, and providing notifications or reminders.

 ## Acknowledgements

-* ChatGPT - Writing skeletons, cleaning transcripts, Junior Software Engineer
+* ChatGPT - Writing skeletons, cleaning transcripts, Junior SWE
-* Claude - Lead Software Engineer
+* Claude - Lead SWE
 * Otter AI - Voice to Text transcription
 * Me - SCRUM Master